 - Logistic support: facilitating demonstration projects, environmental education and sustainable development education and training, research and monitoring.
 While education, research, monitoring and capacity enhancement are seen as components of the logistic or knowledge-generation function of biosphere reserves, they are also integral to the conservation and development functions.

 Biosphere reserves are usually being protected by division into core zone (strictly protected areas such as national parks, reserves and similar), buffer zone and transitional zone.
-World Network of Biosphere Reserves UNESCO currently includes ten sites in Poland, among them four are trans-boundary.
+World Network of Biosphere Reserves UNESCO currently includes eleven sites in Poland, among them five are trans-boundary.

 In March 2016 at the 4th World Congress of Biosphere Reserves the Action Plan for the Man and Biosphere Programme and World Network of Biosphere Reserves for years 2016-2025, called Lima Action Plan was adopted.
 The plan was approved at the 28th session of the Man and the Biosphere Programme International Coordinating Council (MAB-ICC).
 Lima Declaration was also adopted.

 Lima Action Plan (2016-2025) contains a set of actions to guide UNESCO’s Man and the Biosphere (MAB) Programme and the World Network of Biosphere Reserves.
 It is aimed at ensuring implementation of the new Strategy adopted in 2015 by UNESCO’s General Conference.
 This Strategy as a continuation of Seville Strategy (1995) and Madrid Strategy (2008), extends range of actions regarding climate changes, education about sustainable development and cooperation at a local level.

 Tatra Transboundary Biosphere Reserve